myrrlyn/oeuvre/souls-and-arkays-shadow.md

 monsters, now they’re not.
 They get black souls now, goblins and ogres don’t.

-Examining both in-game examples of goblin society or even just the relevant [UESP page](http://www.uesp.net/wiki/Oblivion:Goblins), we find that goblins are quite intelligent, possessed of a social construct, and quite possibly sentient.
+Examining both in-game examples of goblin society or even just the relevant [UESP page][uesp-goblins], we find that goblins are quite intelligent, possessed of a social construct, and quite possibly sentient.
 Yet they have white souls.

 Okay I have class in half an hour so I’m going to ~~wrap this up~~ really get going.
 I may come back with an edit.
 Here’s my actual point.